RHeckers/happyWorks-front-end/README.md

 # WORK IN PROGRESS
   Building an app to give anonimous feedback, create feedback forms, assign them to teams, respond anonimous or with your profile, and       more.
-There is still a lot of work to be done, feedback display component is created, and the feedback creation page is almost finished.
-There are also some other pages, interceptors, etc build, but its still early works.
+There is still a lot of work to be done, feedback display component is created, a few question types are created among the multiple choise (the most important one for the app) and the feedback creation page is almost finished.
+There is also some other stuff created like interceptors, enums, globalStylings, etc. But this one is still in a very early stage.

 # Happyworks